USS Arizona Operation 85: Progress and challenges

-Two known official meetings have occurred between Operation 85 Executive Director Kevin Kline and DPAA Director Kelly McKeague.
+Two early meetings occurred between Operation 85 Executive Director Kevin Kline and DPAA Director Kelly McKeague.
 One on May 17, 2023, and a subsequent meeting on June 28, 2023, both in Arlington, Virginia.
-No official or public announcements have been made by the DPAA to officially partner with Operation 85 in anyway, despite the organizations success.

-The DPAA still refuses to publicly mention the USS Arizona within their "Pearl Harbor Project," and social media posts.
+The DPAA had not publicly mentioned the USS Arizona within their "Pearl Harbor Project," and social media posts.

 The Department of Defense has set a 60% threshold policy stating that disinterment of the USS Arizona unknowns can only be considered once 60% or more of the unrecovered crew members have DNA Family Reference Samples (FRS) on file and completed with the Armed Forces DNA Identification Laboratory (AFDIL).
 That would mean a minimum of 643 crew members of the missing 1,072 must have DNA samples on file to even consider a disinterment.

-As of October 1, 2025 the US Navy and Marines have reported 587 total crew members now have DNA representation, up from just 18 when Operation 85 began.
-To date, Operation 85 has claimed to have sent in enough family members to represent 661 crew members, exceeding the 643 needed to meet the DoD 60% threshold policy, and states there is about a four to six-week lag with the Navy between the time Operation 85 sends in a family member's information and the DNA kit is returned to the DPAA from the family member.
+As of September 26, 2026 the Armed Forces DNA Identification Laboratory reported 724 total crew members now have DNA representation, up from just 18 when Operation 85 began in 2023.
+To date, Operation 85 has claimed to have sent in enough family members to represent 755 crew members, exceeding the 643 needed to meet the DoD 60% threshold policy, and states there is about a four to six-week lag with the Navy between the time Operation 85 sends in a family member's information and the DNA kit is returned to the DPAA from the family member.

-Prior to Operation 85's formation, the DPAA had not shown any interest in identifying and resolving the USS Arizona unknowns.
+Prior to Operation 85's formation, the DPAA had not shown interest in identifying and resolving the USS Arizona unknowns.
 At the February 20, 2021 DPAA Family Member Update, DPAA Director McKeague stated that "we could never take on" the process of disinterring the 85 USS Arizona unknowns for identification, in part because DNA reference samples would have to be obtained from the families of all 1,177 of the ship's fatalities.

-Since its inception, Operation 85 has connected with 1,393 family members of the missing crew, with more than 1,100 of them able to provide the viable yDNA and or mtDNA Family Reference Samples.
+Since its inception, Operation 85 has connected with 1,796 family members of the missing crew, with more than 1,200 of them able to provide the viable yDNA and or mtDNA Family Reference Samples.
 Despite the initial skepticism and the high estimated cost and manpower projected within the Defense POW/MIA Accounting Agency (DPAA) and the Assistant Secretary of the Navy Manpower and Reserve Affairs Feasibility Study, Operation 85's efforts have shown efficiency and cost-effectiveness, only spending a small percentage (2.07%) of the estimated cost.
 The operation is proving that the cost to the US taxpayers just for the feasibility study that was conducted by the Navy on the USS Arizona Identification Project ($83,000), was higher than the total cost so far of Operation 85's efforts to locate almost 96% of the required family members, $65,000 in nineteen months.
 An estimate the Navy concluded would cost $2.9 million and take 10 years.